Members of the Science Department have been involved with 'Education in the Community' projects for a number of years.

 Experienced teachers, university lecturers and guest presenters deliver talks and supervised lab work covering the basics of Key Stage 3 and 4.
 The delegates have an opportunity to meet recently qualified teachers during the evening sessions.

 Saturday Knowledge Enhancement Sessions

-Non-physics teacher training students and NQTs need extra help to build their confidence before entering the class room to teach KS3 and 4 Physics.
+Non-physics teacher training students and NQTs need extra help to build their confidence before entering the classroom to teach Key Stage 3 and 4 Physics.
 Free subject booster sessions, held on a number of Saturdays in the Charterhouse labs, aim to help and encourage this process.

 Easter Revision Course